davepinch/pinchy.cc/content/topics/places/subdivisions/united-states/massachusetts/massachusetts.md

   - New York
   - Rhode Island
   - Vermont
-down the coast: Rhode Island
-Eastbound on Interstate 90: Boston
+down the atlantic coast: Rhode Island eastbound on interstate 90: Boston
 type: state
-up the coast: New Hampshire
+up the atlantic coast: New Hampshire
 tags:
   - state
   - New England